ndoty/rf-projector-screen/README.md

 Select the files for your Operating System to install the Driver.
 This will allow the Arduino IDE to flash the Arduino Nano Clone.

 ### Wire up 433mhz
 Both the RX and TX will use pin Pin D10 for communication.
 Power and ground will come from the nano.
 Only one 433mhz module can be used at a time.
 Wire only the one you need, you cannot do both with this example.
 You will use only the 433mhz TX when in operation.
 The 433mhz RX is only if you need to read commands from another brand screen.
 Most screens probably use the same commands so only follow the Read Codes if you either know you need to read codes in, or the program is not working for you.
+(Reference Wiring Diagram for TX/RX 433 MHZ)

 ### Upload Arduino Code to Nano
 Upload either "ProjectorScreen433mhz.ino" or "ReceiveDemo_Simple.ino" depending on if you are needing to read codes.
 If you dont need to read codes you can skip that section below.
 Use the Arduino IDE to accomplish this.
 Many other tutorials exist on how to uplaod code to Arduino.
 You will also utilize serial monitor in the Arduino IDE if reading codes.